SIAM-IMA-Cardiff/siam-ima-cardiff.github.io/collections/_events/feb-2023-quiz.md

 type: social
 ---

 Our February PGR pub quiz will be taking place on Tuesday 28th!
-We will head over the the Pen & Wig for 7pm.
+We will head over to the Pen & Wig for 7pm.